Stacy Levy

-Stacy Levy (born 1960) is a sculptor who works with ecological natural patterns and processes, often using water and water flows as a medium.
+Stacy Levy (born 1960) is an American sculptor who works with ecological natural patterns and processes, often using water and water flows as a medium.
 Many of her works address environmental problems at the same time that they make the functioning of the environment visible.
 Her studio is based in rural Pennsylvania, but she works on projects around the world.

-Biography
+Early life and education

-Stacy Levy studied at the Architectural Association School of Architecture.
+Levy grew up near Fairmont Park in Philadelphia and studied at the Architectural Association School of Architecture.
+She spent time in the 1980s working as an urban forester, managing urban forests for companies, parks and private individuals.

 She graduated from Yale University with a BA in Sculpture, studied at Skowhegan School of Painting and Sculpture, and graduated from the Tyler School of Art at Temple University with a MFA in Sculpture.

-Work
+Career

 Stacy Levy uses the language of landscape and art to tell the ecological story of a site, drawing on both art and science.
 Her projects reveal the sometime hidden natural world in the urban environment.
 Stacy's work integrates art with site design to create memorable places alive with nature and sensation.
 Her projects distill the essence of nature and reveal its processes to the user.
 Stacy works closely with building architects, landscape architects, engineers, horticulturalists and soil scientists to create artworks that allow natural systems like the infiltration of rainwater, to function and thrive.
 Through a lyrical approach to natural science, Levy blends an understanding of sustainable design and ecological concepts and harnesses the ephemeral changes of weather and light with the lasting presence of sculpture.

 From rivers to runoff, Levy has explored the many facets of water: urban watersheds, storm water, hydrologic patterns and water treatment.
 Her installation "Calendar of Rain" creates a year-long record of precipitation, collected daily in shimmering glass jars.
 Her project "Tide Poles" for the City of Yonkers' waterfront incorporates the use of LED technology to visually manifest the ebb and flow of the Hudson River tide.
 Her projects "Tide Field" and "River Rooms" at Bartram's Garden in Philadelphia offer visitors new ways to become more aware of and engage with changes in the river.

 Levy has completed numerous rainwater pieces including a watershed rain terrace for Penn State University's new Arboretum, and a rain garden for Springside School with the Philadelphia Water Department and the Pennsylvania Horticultural Society.
 She has public commissions in New York, Seattle, Philadelphia, Tampa, Toronto and Niigata, Japan.